Demirköprü, Antakya

-Demirköprü (also known as Jisr al-Hadid) is a village in the Antakya District of Hatay Province, Turkey.
-The population of Demirköprü was 1,076 as of 2012.
+Demirköprü (also known as Jisr al-Hadid) is a neighbourhood of the municipality and district of Antakya, Hatay Province, Turkey.
+Its population is 1,011 (2022).
 The village was the birthplace of Yusuf al-Sa'dun, a commander in the Hananu Revolt.

+History

 Demirköprü is the location of the ancient settlement of Gephyra (= bridge in Greek), an important station for the transport of goods from the port of Seleucia Pieria to Antioch and further east to Euphrates.
+Around 20 miles north of Antioch, the bridge known as "Iron Bridge" due to its iron braces spanned the Orontes on nine arches.
+The bridge lasted until the twentieth century when it was pulled down.

+Nearby is Tell Tayinat which is probably Kinalua, the capital of the Neo-Hittite kingdom of Pattin.